How to create a Trigger

 No Conditions

-If you don't add any filters, all events that follow the type of action to fire the trigger will be save in the "webhook_events" table of the trigger.
+If you do not add any filters, all events that follow the type of action to fire the trigger will be saved in the "webhook_events" table of the trigger.

-• Columns to include in the JSON payload: This option allows you to specify which column values you want to save and send to the Web-Hook via a JSON payload.
+• Columns to include in the JSON payload: This option allows you to specify which column values to save and send to the WebHook via a JSON payload.
 If no columns are selected, all data in the table will be sent.

-A prepared table called *_dk_audit__tablename* will be created to store the information of the WebHook events.
+A prepared table called dkaudit__tablename will be created to store the information of the audit log events.
+The *tablename* portion of the name is replaced with the name of the table the trigger is attached to.

-• Type of action to fire trigger: This identify the type of action that will fire the trigger, this action can be:
+• Type of action to fire trigger: Identifies the type of action that fires the trigger.
+The action can be:

-INSERT:: If information is inserted inside the table, the trigger will fire.
+• INSERT: If information is inserted into the table, the trigger fires.

-• Columns to save value state when events are saved: This is the final field in the form.
-Here, you can specify which column values you want to save when saving the audit log event.
-Leaving it empty will exclude state data from being saved.
+• Columns to save value state when events are saved: Specify which column values you want to save when the audit log event is recorded.
+Leaving this field empty will exclude state data from being saved.

 Manual Trigger

-This trigger will not created any prepared tables.
+This trigger does not create any prepared tables.

-• Type of action to fire trigger: This identify the type of action that will fire the trigger, this action can be:
+• Type of action to fire trigger: Identifies the type of action that fires the trigger.
+The action can be:

-INSERT:: If information is inserted inside the table, the trigger will fire.
+• INSERT: If information is inserted into the table, the trigger fires.

 After selecting the type and filling out the required information, you can check your trigger in the selected table.
-By clicking the lightning icon, a dropdown list of every trigger linked to the table will appear..
+Click the lightning icon to display a dropdown list of every trigger linked to the table.